Access Ambassadors CIC Update

 Access Ambassadors also supported local companies at the MK Job Show by providing BSL interpreters:

-Access Ambassadors supported a range of employers and native sign language users.
-By bringing employers and jobseekers together, Access Ambassadors contributed over £500,000 into the local economy.
+The non-profit organisation supported a range of employers and native sign language users.
+By bringing employers and jobseekers together, Access Ambassadors contributed over £500,000 in terms of jobs and investment into the local economy in 2019.

 interpreter with deaf jobseekers meeting a recruiter at a jobs fair